Santiago de Veraguas

 Santiago de Veraguas (/es/) is the capital of the province of Veraguas, in the Republic of Panama, and the district or municipality of the same name.
-Located in the countryside next to the Pan American Highway.
-Bounded on the north by San Francisco District, south by the District of Montijo, east by the District of Atalaya and west by the District of La Mesa.
+Located in the countryside next to the Pan American Highway, it is bounded on the north by San Francisco District, south by the Montijo District, east by Atalaya District and west by La Mesa District.
 It has a population of approximately 60,000 inhabitants according to the data of the last census carried out in the Republic of Panama (2014).

 History

 The unclassified extinct Escoria language was spoken by indigenous peoples around present-day Santiago de Veraguas.

 Santiago was founded by the people of Montijo and Santa Fe in the 17th century, who gathered in this place, decided to found a city that served as the starting center dispatches.
 It was established south of the Martin Grande river commonly called Los Chorros.

-Santiago did not exist in 1606 when the Bishop of Panama, Don Antonio Calderon, wrote his account of the peoples who formed the Province of Veragua.
+Santiago did not exist in 1606 when the Bishop of Panama, Don Antonio Calderon, wrote his account of the peoples who formed the province of Veragua.
 The Santa Fe (the oldest), San Pedro del Montijo, Atalaya, Nuestra Señora de Remedios and Alanje.

 Nor does the poor mapping made by Lorenzo del Salto, dated 1620.